-Mr. Zhang Chao (張超), aged 50, joined our Group in November 2020 and was appointed as vice president.
-He is responsible for the production safety, legal affairs and operation management of our Group.
+Mr. Zhang Chao (張超), aged 52, joined our Group in November 2020 and was appointed as vice president.
+He is also a director of certain subsidiaries of the Company.
+He is responsible for the legal affairs and operation management of our Group.
 Prior to joining our Group, Mr. Zhang worked as the executive director and chief executive officer of China Jinjiang Environment Holding Company Limited, the shares of which are listed on the Mainboard of Singapore Stock Exchange (stock code: BWM.SG) and was also a general counsel and deputy general manager of China Energy Conservation and Environmental Protection Group from beforehand.
 He is the vice-president of China Industrial Energy Conservation and Clean Production Association and has extensive experience in legal professional and energy conservation industry.
 Mr. Zhang graduated from the China University of Political Science and Law (中國政法大學) with a bachelor of law degree in 1994 and obtained a master's degree in law from the Renmin University of China (中國人民大學) in 2002.
 He also completed the EMBA programme of Tsinghua University (清華大學) in 2015.